 Whether smart smoke detectors are better than other types largely depends on your expectations and budget.
 While any approved smoke detector can offer good protection for you and your family when at home, the big advantage smart smoke detectors have is that they can alert you to a potential problem wherever you are.

-Final Thoughts on Smoke Detectors
+Final Thoughts on the Best Smoke Detectors

 The First Alert SCO7CN detects smoke and carbon monoxide, thus offering protection from the two most common household threats.
 The voice function is a valuable bonus, though it’s a shame they can’t be interlinked.
 The Kidde smoke detector is basic but does exactly what it’s supposed to, for very little money.